Amanux7/Nemotron-nvidia-Challenge-/README.md

 ---

 ## ⚖️ License
-This project is developed for the [Competition Name] and follows the licensing terms of the Nemotron-3-Nano-30B model.
+This project is developed for the [NVIDIA Nemotron Model Reasoning Challenge] and follows the licensing terms of the Nemotron-3-Nano-30B model.